Regional CPC FAQ

 Do patients have to stay at Homewood Health Centre the entire time?

-Patients are encouraged to stay in hospital for the first weekend so the team can get to know them.
-After that, depending on privileges assigned, patients are encouraged to return home to practice skills learned and set new goals for the coming weeks.
+Patients are encouraged to stay in hospital for the first weekend to attend weekend orientation group sessions.
+After that, depending on the privileges assigned, patients are encouraged to return home to practice skills learned and to set new goals for the coming weeks.
 Toward the end of their stay, patients may be granted extended therapeutic leaves for up to four days to practice their transferable skills or to set up supports in their home community.

 Privileges are offered based on what is safe for the patient, and for others.
 Patients are encouraged to prepare for weekends at home by completing weekend planning worksheets.
 It is recommended that they review these sheets with family and close friends to help plan future times together.